fabiocozzolino/fabiocozzolino.github.io/_posts/2024-11-20-modern-development-net-aspire-aws.md

 - AWS .NET SDK

 # Build your .NET Aspire project
 First of all, we'll proceed by creating a .NET Aspire project.
 Before that, we should make sure that we have the latest versions of .NET workloads.
-We can now open the terminal and write:
+To do that, we can open the terminal and write:

 ```console
 dotnet workload update